rabbitholegg/quest-protocol/README.md

 ## Upgrading

 The Quest Factory is an upgradable contract.
-Overtime as the space evolves there will be more than just ERC-20 or ERC-1155 rewards and we want to be non limiting in our compatibility.
+Over time as the space evolves there will be more than just ERC-20 or ERC-1155 rewards and we want to be non-limiting in our compatibility.

 1. `yarn hardhat run --network goerli scripts/upgradeQuestFactory.js` or `scripts/upgradeRabbitHoleReceipt.js` and replace the network with `mainnet` if you are upgrading on mainnet.